25 Easy Short Stories with Big Ideas for Thoughtful English Learners

 This short story is available on FluentU, so you can take advantage of all of FluentU’s language-learning features while revisiting this childhood classic.

 Start by watching the video and following along with the subtitles.
 Or, begin by clicking the “Dialogue” tab to read through the entire short story before watching and listening.
 Make sure you check out the video’s vocabulary list, too.

 And as you’re watching, follow along with the interactive subtitles.
-This is perfect for beginning learners, since you’ll be getting built-in speaking and pronunciation practice.
+This is especially useful for beginning learners, since you’ll be getting built-in definitions and pronunciation infomation.